Breaking Down Tracee Ellis Ross' 10 American Music Award Looks: Sequins, Leopard Print and a Political Message

 When it comes to hosting the 2018 American Music Awards, Tracee Ellis Rossgoes all out in the style department.

-With the help of pro stylist Karla Welch, the Black-ish star strutted into Tuesday night's award show with not one, not two, not five, but a whopping 10 costume changes.
+With the help of pro stylist Karla Welch, the Black-ish star strutted into Tuesday night's award show with not one, not two, not even nine like last year, but a whopping 10 costume changes.
 As the two-time host proclaimed before the start of the show, the looks weren't pulled solely for their style, either.

 "I've featured black designers in all of my @AMAs press looks, and will do the same for all my show looks tonight!" she confirmed on Twitter ahead of her headline-sparking opening medley dance number.